Guerilla Toss - Smack The Brick

 I Need New Eyes is released by DFA Records and [PIAS] Cooperative on October 2, 2015.

-ONLY A COUPLE LEFT
+ONLY A COUPLE LEFT and discounted for your convenience.

 This is DFA co-founder Jon Galkin's favorite LCD Soundsystem song, just FYI.
 It's also the last track on the bonus disc of their 2005 self-titled LP.
 Now cut at 45!
 Hand-stamped white label.